 This leaflet may be copied for the purpose of producing patient information materials.
 Please quote this original source.
-If you wish to use part of this leaflet in another publication, suitable acknowledgement must be given and the logos, branding and images removed.
+If you wish to use part of this leaflet in another publication, suitable acknowledgement must be given and the logos, branding, images and icons removed.
 For more information, please contact us.